An Interview with Professor Michael Siegel

 Michael is a doctor, a professor, an enthusiastic supporter of tobacco harm reduction and a tireless exposer of tobacco myths that many of us e-smokers look up to in awe.
 We are very grateful to Michael for sparing us the time for this interview.
 If you would like to read more of Michael's work please check out his Tobacco Analysis blog.

-Michael Siegel: While I am decidedly a strong anti-smoking advocate who has supported smoking bans and testified in numerous lawsuits against the tobacco companies, the basis for my advocacy positions has always been the science.
+While I am decidedly a strong anti-smoking advocate who has supported smoking bans and testified in numerous lawsuits against the tobacco companies, the basis for my advocacy positions has always been the science.
 Increasingly it seems that the anti-smoking movement is being driven more by ideology than by science and a strong evidence base.
 Part of that ideology is the belief that the ends justifies the means and that it is therefore acceptable to stretch the truth in order to achieve what we see as a noble cause.
 However, I believe that first and foremost, we are public health practitioners who are serving the public and we must adhere to high standards of ethical conduct and scientific integrity.

 One of our responsibilities is to accurately convey scientific information to the public.
 This is necessary not only because it is ethical, but also because our reputation - and our retention of the public's trust - depends on it.

 Perhaps the most interesting example of the dependence upon ideology rather than science and a strong evidence base is the issue of electronic cigarettes.
 The major national anti-smoking groups have asked the FDA to take these products off the market.
 This is despite evidence that electronic cigarettes are much safer than conventional cigarettes and much more effective than traditional nicotine replacement therapy products in keeping smokers off cigarettes.